tylerharter/cs301-projects/spring19/lab3/README.md

 complete the project.
 Today, we'll introduce the `project.py` file you'll use for P3.

-When using a module for the first time, the first thing you should do is study the module's *API*.
+When using an unfamiliar module, the first thing you should do is study the module's *API*.
 API stands for "Application Programming Interface", and refers to a collection of related functions (e.g., those in a module).
 Understanding the API will involve learning about each function and the parameters it takes.
-You might need to learn new *protocols* for using the function; protocols often specify the order in which you may call functions.
+You might also need to learn new *protocols* for using the function; protocols specify the order in which you may call functions.

 There are two ways you can learn about an API.
-First, the person who created the API may have provided written directions, called `documentation`.
-Second, there are ways to can write code to learn about a collection of functions; this approach is called `inspection`.
+First, the person who created the API may have provided written directions, called *documentation*.
+Second, there are ways to can write code to learn about a collection of functions; this approach is called *inspection*.

 Summary of new terms:
 * module